 The U.S. DOE Office of Civil Rights does not provide a specific format for Section 504 Plans.
 Therefore, they will vary depending on each individual student's needs, abilities and medical condition or disability (Jackson, 2019).
-The Section 504 Plan is developed to specify the student's individualized educational goals (e.g., desired student outcomes) as well as the accommodations, modifications, and/or services that will be provided to the student.
-Accommodations such as extended time, preferential seating and noise-cancelling headphones increase access and participation for students with disabilities without changing the learning expectations.
-Modifications alter the learning expectations in regard to the academic curriculum, and may include shortened assignments, simplified reading passages, or less demanding math problems.
+When applicable, a Section 504 Plan is developed to specify targeted supports which may include accommodations, services, and/or in some instances modifications.
+Related services, including occupational therapy, can be provided as part of a 504 Plan.

 Based on the evaluation data from all sources, an occupational therapist who has contributed to the evaluation process participates as a member of the team in the development of the Section 504 Plan.
-Once the team has developed goals, the occupational therapist makes recommendations for accommodations before modifications (Jackson, 2019).
+Once the team has developed goals, the makes recommendations for accommodations before occupational therapist modifications (Jackson, 2019).
 Recommendations may include adaptive equipment or assistive technology for increasing engagement and participation.
 Direct services to the student may also be needed in addition to the accommodations and/or modifications.
 If that is the case, occupational therapists make time and frequency recommendations to the Section 504 team.
 Occupational therapy may be the sole service provided in the Section 504 Plan or one of several services.